Table of Contents_

 When browsing for the best TVs, it can often feel like you’ve slipped and fallen into a tub of alphabet soup.
 And it’s because of this painful reality that we have chosen to tackle one of the largest areas of confusion in the TV acronym arena: 4k vs UHD TV.
 And if this piques your interest, you can also read our article comparing a 4k Ultra HD TV to a 1080p TV.

-If you are in the market for smaller screen size and are tight on cash, look into 1080p options.
+If you are in the market for a smaller screen size or are tight on cash, look into 1080p options.
 The difference in visual quality between 1080p resolutions and UHD isn’t noticeable on smaller screens.

 Resolution is the number of individual pixels that make up the screen’s entire picture.
 It’s calculated by taking the number of horizontal pixels and multiplying it by the number of vertical pixels.
 For a deeper dive into the future of TV resolutions, you can check out our article that compares an 8k vs a 4k TV.

 A proper 4k cinema-standard display is 4096×2160.
 However, the consumer label “4k UHD” is the same as UHD or 3840×2160.

 So, the difference between 4k and UHD TVs is slight, and many still claim that there is no difference at all.
 Next, we’ll analyze if the handful of extra pixels matter, how important screen resolution is, and which one is right for you.
 Also, keep in mind that in order to get the best viewing experience from your TV, you should watch it at the appropriate distance.
 To learn more about this, be sure to read our article on the size of TV vs distance to view.

 Altogether, people say there is no noticeable difference in color quality or the overall viewing experience between the two types of HD resolution.
 Especially for the average viewer, the extra pixels don’t provide an enormous boost to picture quality.